blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)

 We know that every point in the aperiodic logistic map's trajectory is unstable, meaning that every value arbitrarily close to the point of interest will eventually become arbitrarily far away (within the bounds of the function's image).
-But these numerical test suggest that points near $0.72829...$ move comparatively less than others, suggesting that it is comparatively stable.
+But these numerical test suggest that points near $0.7282...$ move comparatively less than others

 Fixed points for $r=3.68$ may be found: